geerc/www/gkapfham/research.md

 My research is empirical in nature because it involves the application of the scientific method to formulate problem statements, carry out experiments, take observations, statistically analyze and visualize the data sets, and draw conclusions based upon the experimental results.
-Each research project focuses on the development and testing of software artifacts that can be used in both empirical studies and real-world practice by undergraduate and graduate students, software engineers, and computer scientists in both academia and industry.
+Each research project focuses on the development and evaluation of software artifacts that can be used in both empirical studies and real-world practice by undergraduate and graduate students, software engineers, and computer scientists in both academia and industry.
 My research also results in award-winning and frequently cited research [papers]({{site.baseurl}}research/papers/), oft-complimented